 Mark Valentini

-Mark Valentini is the Director of Legislative Affairs for PHCC—National Association.
-A seasoned professional with more than 20 years of experience on Capitol Hill and with several national trade associations, Valentini applies his expertise in public policy, workforce and training, and insurance and tax matters to advocate on behalf of all PHCC members.
+Mark Valentini is the Vice President of Legislative Affairs for PHCC—National Association.
+A seasoned professional with more than 20 years of experience on Capitol Hill and with several national trade associations, Valentini leverages his expertise in public policy, workforce policy, insurance policy, and tax policy in order to advocate on behalf of all PHCC members.

 • 03.20.24